Jeedella/Plantenna_2_Gateway/local_storage/README.md

 # Project Plant Sensing System - Raspberry Pi Gateway - local storage
 In this release we use a mysql database as local storage.
 The mysql database stores the data read through BLE from the NRF, and stores it on a database.
-If there is connection to the cloud, the data stored on the database is then pushed to the cloud, and afterwards deleted from the database.
+If there is connection to the cloud, the data stored on the database is then pushed to the cloud, and afterwards deleted from the database. note that this release is for python 2.7

 before installing anything remember to run
 ```